 ASO -App Store Optimization-, as you all might already know, is an essential strategy for mobile businesses to achieve maximum visibility on the app stores, improve their positions in search, conversion rate and drive organic installs.

-In order to stay up-to-date with rapidly evolving app stores and the changes in their algorithms, we have decided to created the most updated guides to ASO strategy for the biggest markets: ASO Guide for Google Play Store and this ASO Guide for Apple App Store (iOS 11) for 2018, that that we are now proudly presenting.
+In order to stay up-to-date with rapidly evolving app stores and the changes in their algorithms, we have decided to create the most updated guides to ASO strategy for the biggest markets: ASO Guide for Google Play Store and this ASO Guide for Apple App Store for 2019, that we are now proudly presenting.

 Table of Contents